Simulizer/Simulizer/docs/test-report/chapters/appendix-e2e.md

   * `layout-save-test` should be available in the `Layouts` menu.
   * The layout should switch back to the layout that was specified after clicking `layout-save-test`.
 - **Actual**: As expected (see below).

+### General window functionality ###
+Test ID: TC-E2Ex

+- **Description**: Windows should resize correctly and reposition when dragged.
+- **Action**:
+  1. Open the `Editor` window.
+  2. Resize the window vertically from the top of the window.
+  3. Resize the window vertically from the bottom of the window.
+  4. Resize the window horizontally from the left of the window.
+  5. Resize the window horizontally from the right of the window.
+  6. Move the window around the screen.
+  7. Repeat from step 1 for all windows.
+- **Expected**:
+  * The window should resize and any appropriate contents should also resize.
+  * The content should be repositioned in the main window relative to its container window.
+- **Actual**: As expected (see below).

+Test ID: TC-E2Ex

+- **Description**: Internal windows should resize according to the size of the main window.
+- **Action**:
+  1. Open the default layout.
+  2. Resize the main window vertically from the top of the window.
+  3. Resize the main window vertically from the bottom of the window.
+  4. Resize the main window horizontally from the left of the window.
+  5. Resize the main window horizontally from the right of the
+  6. Repeat from step 1 for each layout.
+- **Expected**:
+  * Each internal window should resize according to its original size and the size of the main window.
+- **Actual**: As expected (see below).

+### Configuration/Options ###
+Test ID: TC-E2Ex

+- **Description**: Test that items in the options window change the program accordingly.
+- **Action**:
+  1. `File -> Options`.
+  2. Toggle on the `Debug Menu`.
+  3. Close the window.
+  4. Choose to restart the program.
+  5. Repeat from step 1 and test each possible item.
+- **Expected**:
+  * The program should update accordingly, e.g. after restarting the `Debug Menu` should appear in the menu bar.
+- **Actual**: As expected (see below).

+### Pipeline View ###

+Test ID: TC-E2Ex

+- **Description**: Pipeline view should only show one instruction at a time when CPU is non-pipelined.
+- **Input**: `count.s`
+- **Action**:
+  1. Open the `Editor` window.
+  2. Open `count.s`
+  3. Open the `Pipeline View` window.
+  4. `Simulation -> Toggle CPU Pipelining` (off).
+  5. Run the simulation.
+- **Expected**:
+  * The pipeline view should show an instruction in the fetch stage, then red circles for the decode and fetch stages.
+Then the same instruction should be shown in the decode stage and then the fetch stage, with the other stages being red circles each time.
+- **Actual**: As expected (see below).

+Test ID: TC-E2Ex

+- **Description**:
+- **Input**: `count.s`
+- **Action**:
+  1. Open the `Editor` window.
+  2. Open `count.s`
+  3. Open the `Pipeline View` window.
+  4. `Simulation -> Toggle CPU Pipelining` (on).
+  5. Run the simulation.
+  6. After 30 cycles have elapsed, uncheck the `Follow` option.
+  7. A few seconds later, check the `Follow` option again.
+  8. After 60 cycles have elapsed, pause the simulation.
+  9. Use the left and right keys to scroll around.
+  10. Enter 9999 in the `Go to` field.
+- **Expected**:
+  * The pipeline view shows the instructions before, in, and after the pipeline.
+  * After unchecking the `Follow` option, the window should stop snapping to the most recent stage in the pipeline and should be stationary.
+  * After re-checking the `Follow` option, it should continually snap to the most recent stage in the pipeline.
+  * After pausing the simulation, the pipeline view should be stationary.
+  * The correct instructions and pipeline stages should be shown when scrolling left and right.
+  * After entering 9999 in the `Go to` field, the view should snap to either cycle 9999 or the most recent cycle, and then the view should continue filling up with pipeline stages from left to right.
+- **Actual**: As expected (see below).

+### Program IO window ###

+### CPU visualisation window ###

+### High level visualisation window ###

+### Memory window ###

+### Error dialogs ###

 <!--
 Test ID: TC-E2Ex